mbmcmullen27/lox/README.md

 - Ternary operator '?:'
     - I implemented the ternary operator as a separate ternary expression.
 Is this normal? or do other languages maybe consider the ternary operator as 2 separte binary expressions?
 I'm not sure that makes more sense.
     - I'm concerned this might complicate using the '?' as a different operator later, since We throw an error if an ':' character isn't found after '?', maybe we just skip the error if it's not useful later.
+        - second thought, this is not a problem because ternary op has the lowest precedence

 ### Chapter 8 - Statements and State